 10 ways to make your home more eco-friendly, even if your home is a tiny, cramped apartment

-Earth Day 2019 is Monday, April 22nd.
-But really, every day is Earth Day.
+With spring right around the corner, most of us may feel inspired to live a more sustainable life.
 We try to practice sustainability and minimize waste whenever possible, and we’re always looking for tips and products to help us build more eco-friendly homes and make a positive impact on the environment.

 The world of eco-friendly products can be intimidating, but you don’t have to do it all at once.
 You can start small with one or two sustainable items and incorporate them into your daily routine over time.
 And once you start going green, you’ll want to find even more alternatives.
 You may find that going green frees up a lot of space in your cabinets, too.